MCZbase/DataShot_DesktopApp/README.md

 loaded back into the database in a csv file that contains a column "barcode", and optionally a column "questions".
 To do this, construct a csv file containing the data to be ingested barcode and any the columns below, and select Action/Load Data from the main menu.
 Column names are case sensitive.
-Exactly these columns must be present (no more, no fewer), but column order does not matter.
+Barcode column must be present, along with any of the following fields.
+Column order does not matter.

+Example of a header:

     "barcode","HigherGeography","SpecificLocality","questions"

+Fields that can be included:

 * TypeStatus
 * TypeNumber